FITFUNS/oasis_editor_manual/docs/user-manual/graphics/particles.md

 title: Particles
 ---

-PlayCanvas provides comprehensive support for creating and editing particle systems.
+OasisW provides comprehensive support for creating and editing particle systems.

 ## What is a Particle System?